10UWP/The-UWP-Tools-List/README.md

 [PlantSitter](https://github.com/JuniperPhoton/PlantSitter) An UWP app that can monitor your plant's growing status in real time and provide you some advice. http://juniperphoton.net/plantsitter

 [FaceBattleUWP](https://github.com/JuniperPhoton/FaceBattleUWP) FaceBattle app for Universal Windows Platfrom.

+# Games

+[Orchi's Isle, The Adventure Begins](https://github.com/orchidwarestudios/orchis-isle-uwp) Whimsical, exciting adventure game for Windows 10 devices.
+This project creates a 2D video game for the Universal Windows Platform (UWP).
+It can be played on a Windows 10 PC/Tablet.
+The code is written using DirectX 11, C++, and XAML.
+The code is currently compatible with Windows 10 desktop, tablet devices, and the XBox One console.
+It will not be optimized for Windows 10 phone devices.

+[DotaTournamentHub](https://github.com/davidmikh/DotaTournamentHub) A UWP app that displays information about Dota 2 Tournaments & Leagues

 # End of the List